 4.10 Whilst the primary purpose of AONB designation is to conserve and enhance natural beauty, the Management Plan also recognises that it must be an economically viable area - indeed it was created by being worked.
 Change is inevitable, but any change must take account of the need to protect the landscape.
-The National Planning Policy Framework (NPPF) paragraph 115 states that "Great weight should be given to conserving landscape and scenic beauty in AONBs, which have the highest status of protection in relation to landscape and scenic beauty".
+The National Planning Policy Framework (NPPF) paragraph 115 states that "Great weight should be given to conserving landscape and scenic beauty in ....
+AONBs, which have the highest status of protection in relation to landscape and scenic beauty".
 This beautiful setting defines the character of Ticehurst Parish and is seen by residents as a prime reason for living here.
+Therefore, a Landscape and Visual Impact Assessment (LVIA) together with a biodiversity report and design and access statement would provide important evidence.
+This could then be taken into account when considering planning applications and their compliance with national and local policies.

 4.11 The villages of Ticehurst and Flimwell are on Forest Ridge.
 To the north, the land slopes down to Bewl Water.
 To the south, there are three ridges: Stonegate, Burwash and Brightling.
 Views to and from these ridges are admired by both locals and visitors, and should be protected as typical aspects of the impressive High Weald landscape.
 In addition, views defined in the Rother Landscape Assessment dated August 2009 should be protected.
-These protected views are shown in Map 5, and by village in Maps 6 (Ticehurst), 7 (Flimwell) and 8 (Stonegate).

 Whilst most consideration is given to the three villages of Ticehurst, Flimwell and Stonegate, it should be remembered that the High Weald is a landscape of "dispersed historic settlements of farmsteads and hamlets" as well as villages.
 The hamlets of Wallcrouch and Three Leg Cross, and the smaller farm settlements, such as Downash, Cottenden and Bardown, also need protection.

-The landscape gap between Stonegate and Ticehurst is a beautiful part of the wider landscape.
+The landscape gap between Stonegate and Ticehurst is a beautiful part of the wider landscape and will be protected from development.